qcz/vscode-text-power-tools/README.md

   The last 10 filter strings and replacement expressions are presented and can be used quickly when executing these commands.
 * **Count occurrences of lines:** This command will counts how many times a line appears in the selected text and generates an output with the number of occurrences and the lines themselves.
+* **Count adjacent duplicated lines:** This command will counts how many times adjacent duplicated lines appears in the selected text.
+Generates the same output as the standard count occurrences command.
 * **Various sorting methods which all supports ascending and descending orders**
     * _Case sensitive sort lines_
     * _Case sensitive sort lines starting at column_